hnakamur/rustc-deb/src/doc/reference.md

 ### Unary operator expressions

 Rust defines the following unary operators.
-They are all written as prefix operators, before the expression they apply to.
+With the exception of `?`, they are all written as prefix operators, before the expression they apply to.

 * `-`
   : Negation.
 Signed integer types and floating-point types support negation.
 It